 You can find excellent reporting elsewhere on the Democratic Party’s email leak and the ties between Donald Trump’s presidential campaign and the Kremlin.
 Read this from Vice, for example, which argues that all the signs point to Russia being behind the leak.
 Or read this from Talking Points Memo on the connections between Trump’s operation and Vladimir Putin.

-It’s tempting to put two and two together and imagine that the Russian government hacked into the Democrats’ emails and shared them with Wikileaks to embarrass Hillary Clinton at the very moment her party is convened in Philadelphia this week to nominate her for the presidency.
+It’s tempting to put two and two together and imagine that the Russian government hacked into the Democrats’ emails and shared them with WikiLeaks in order to embarrass Hillary Clinton at the very moment her party is convened in Philadelphia to nominate her for the presidency.

 From what I’ve read, we’re not there yet.
 But when it looks like a duck and swims like a duck… Well.